 - 5 days to employees with fixed-term agreements

 The regular work schedule in Greece is 40 hours per week comprising 5 working days.
-A 6-day workweek of a maximum 48 hours can be agreed to in a contract between employees and employers.
+A 6-day workweek of a maximum 48 hours can be agreed between employees and employers, and incorporated in the contract.
 Sunday is considered a mandatory off day.
 Employees who work for 40 hours per week can also work for 5 extra hours a week at the employer’s discretion.
 These additional hours are compensated at 120% of regular hourly wages and don’t constitute overtime.